4th November 09

 But we believe campaigns also have a pivotal role to play if we want our brands to be involved in the right kinds of conversations:

-Of course, to do all this we need to be designing the right kind of campaign.
-Campaigns that provoke, entertain and inspire, campaigns that invite participation, campaigns that are designed to move consumers from buzzing about brand content towards a richer, longer term dialogue.
 We need to design in social features from the outset and incentivise social spread.
 We need to make a Campaign’s ability to drive participation a key metric, to try more things more quickly and see what catches fire.
 Campaigns have long been designed to be talked about, it’s time to start designing them to be talked to.

 If we think of conversations as the fire and campaigns as the fuel for those conversations, it’s pretty clear we need both.
 There’s no fire without a spark.
 There’s not much heat without fuel.